Skip to main content

 Session Key DID

-The Session Key DID is an ephemeral identifier generated for each session.
-It uses the did:key method and looks like:
+The Session Key DID is an ephemeral identifier generated fresh for each session.
+It uses the did:key method:

 did:key:z6MkhaXgBZDvotDkL5257faiztiGiC2QtKLGpbnnEGta2doK#z6MkhaXgBZDvotDkL5257faiztiGiC2QtKLGpbnnEGta2doK